-Both approaches can be applied to each of the types of problems the MP-Opt-Model handles, namely, LP, QP, MILP, MIQP and NLP.
+Both approaches can be applied to each of the types of problems that MP-Opt-Model handles, namely, LP, QP, MILP, MIQP, NLP and nonlinear equations.

 An options struct can be passed to the solve method or the qps_master function to select a specific solver, control the level of progress output, or modify a solver's default parameters.